cfengine/documentation/reference/components/cf-execd.markdown

 tags: [Components, cf-execd]
 ---

-Scheduler - responsible for running `cf-agent` on a regular (and user-configurable) basis.
-It collects the output of the agent and can email it to a specified address.
-It can splay the start time of executions across the network and work as a class-based clock for scheduling.
+`cf-execd` is the scheduling daemon for cf-agent.
+It runs cf-agent locally according to a schedule specified in policy code (executor control body).
+After a cf-agent run is completed, cf-execd gathers output from cf-agent, and may be configured to email the output to a specified address.
+It may also be configured to splay (randomize) the execution schedule to prevent synchronized cf-agent runs across a network.

 `cf-execd` keeps the promises made in `common` bundles, and is affected by `common` and `executor` control bodies.

 ## Command reference

-    '--help'
+    --help, -h
-       (-h) - Print the help message
+        Print the help message

-    '--debug'
-       (-d value) - Set debugging level 0,1,2,3 '--verbose'
+    --debug, -d
+        Enable debugging output

+    --verbose, -v
-       (-v) - Output verbose information about the behavior of the agent
+        Output verbose information about the behaviour of the agent

-    '--dry-run'
+    --dry-run, -n
-       (-n) - All talk and no action mode - make no changes, only inform of promises not kept
+        All talk and no action mode - make no changes, only inform of promises not kept

-    '--version'
+    --version, -V
-       (-V) - Output the version of the software '--file'
+        Output the version of the software

+    --file, -f
-       (-f value) - Specify an alternative input file than the default '--define'
+        Specify an alternative input file than the default

+    --define, -D
-       (-D value) - Define a list of comma separated classes to be defined at the start of execution
+        Define a list of comma separated classes to be defined at the start of execution

-    '--negate'
+    --negate, -N
-       (-N value) - Define a list of comma separated classes to be undefined at the start of execution
+        Define a list of comma separated classes to be undefined at the start of execution

-    '--no-lock'
+    --no-lock, -K
-       (-K) - Ignore locking constraints during execution (ifelapsed/expireafter) if "too soon" to run
+        Ignore locking constraints during execution (ifelapsed/expireafter) if "too soon" to run

-    '--inform'
+    --inform, -I
-       (-I) - Print basic information about changes made to the system, i.e. promises repaired
+        Print basic information about changes made to the system, i.e. promises repaired

-    '--diagnostic'
-       (-x) - Activate internal diagnostics (developers only) '--no-fork'
+    --no-fork, -F
-       (-F) - Run as a foreground processes (do not fork) '--once'
+        Run as a foreground processes (do not fork)

+    --once, -O
-       (-O) - Run once and then exit
+        Run once and then exit (implies no-fork)

-    '--no-winsrv'
+    --no-winsrv, -W
-       (-W) - Do not run as a service on windows - use this when running from a command shell (CFEngine Enterprise only) '--ld-library-path'
+        Do not run as a service on windows - use this when running from a command shell (CFEngine Nova only)

+    --ld-library-path, -L
-       (-L value) - Set the internal value of LD\_LIBRARY\_PATH for child processes
+        Set the internal value of LD_LIBRARY_PATH for child processes

-    '--legacy-output'
+    --legacy-output, -l
-       (-l) - Use legacy output format
+        Use legacy output format

-Debug levels: 1=parsing, 2=running, 3=summary, 4=expression eval
+    --color, -C
+        Enable colorized output.
+Possible values: 'always', 'auto', 'never'.
+Default is 'never'

 ## Control Promises

 These body settings determine the behavior of `cf-execd`,including scheduling times and output capture to `WORKDIR/outputs` and relay via email.

 ```cf3